JuliaLang/julia/doc/src/devdocs/ssair.md

 Julia uses a static single assignment intermediate representation ([SSA IR](https://en.wikipedia.org/wiki/Static_single-assignment_form)) to perform optimization.
 This IR is different from LLVM IR, and unique to Julia.
 It allows for Julia specific optimizations.
-The SSA part means that in the IR, every variable is assigned to exactly once and this definition occurs before all uses of the variable.
-The transformation to IR (SSA conversion only happens after inference) is performed by code lowering, and in this representation there are a few changes worth highlighting.

 1. Basic blocks (regions with no control flow) are explicitly annotated.
 2. if/else and loops are turned into `goto` statements.